sbalmt/xcheme/documents/references.md

 ## Directives

-As seen in the [directives](./directives.md) section, there are some considerations when writing your parser, the directive order implies in the parsing behavior, and that's why a _token_ directive can't reference a _node_ directive for example...
+As seen in the [directives](./directives.md) section, there are some notes to consider when writing your parser, the directive order implies in the parsing behavior, and that's why a _token_ directive can't reference a _node_ directive for example...
 So let's take a look at the directive reference rules.

 #### Token directives